,

 We have read hundreds of responsible gambling, safer gambling, gambling harm, problem gambling, and gambling addiction pages in the gambling industry.
 The common theme: “You’re safe, as long as you don’t gamble for more than you can afford.”

 That would mean that a rich person can gamble for many years before he has lost enough to be considered a gambling addict.
 We strongly disagree!
 According to Celeb Mix celebrities like Tiger Woods, Ben Affleck, Charlie Sheen, and Michael Phelps have all struggled with gambling.
-Rich people can be gambling addicts too.
+Rich people can be gambling addicts, too.
 However, the following seven gambling addiction symptoms are probably more relevant for people with less money.

 11. Gamble for more money than you can afford to lose